uaauaguga/sequence-analysis-notes/README.md

 # Some sequence analysis task
 - This repo contains **toy** implemantations for some bioinformatics algorithms, **not** tested and optimized for practical usage
+- Here list some related resources and papers
 ## Sequence comparison
 ### Exact matching
 - KMP algorithm (learn from mismatch)